 - Universities.
 They offer both undergraduate and postgraduate degree courses and can confer these degrees.

 - University Colleges.
-They don't have a full university status and often are part of a bigger university, and they mainly offer pre-university and diploma programmes.
+They don't have full university status and often are part of a bigger university, and they mainly offer pre-university and diploma programmes.
 They can confer degrees under specialised fields and disciplines.

 - Colleges.
 They offer diploma and pre-university programmes.
 Some of these establishments can provide degree courses, twinning programmes included, through a local or foreign partner university.